VaclavDedik/jboss-seam/examples/wiki/README.txt

 - Call 'ant deploy'

-- Start (if you haven't done so already) JBoss AS and access http://localhost:8080/wiki/
+- Start (if you haven't done so already) JBoss AS and access http://localhost:8080/wiki/ and use the default login 'admin' with password 'admin'

 INSTALLATION WITH MYSQL (production profile)